 “As I live and breathe,” Honoria muttered, leaning over the motionless form.
 It was a man.
 A filthy, bedraggled man, covered in mud and—her heart lurched—blood.

 Something thawed in the region of her chest.
 Or ignited.
-A spark.
-Curiosity?
+A spark of curiosity?
 Fear?
 Whatever it was, she could not leave him on the hill to die.
-If whatever wound had caused so much blood did not kill him, the frosty night surely would.
+If whatever wound he sustained did not kill him, the frosty night surely would.

 She studied his thick, tangled ebony hair.
 It covered most of his face, so it was hard to tell his features.
-He was a big beastie, maybe as tall as her brothers, around six feet two thereabout.
-He would dwarf over her like her brothers.
+He was a big beastie, maybe as tall as her brothers, around six foot two thereabout.
+Like them, he would tower over her.
 The thought annoyed her.

-She kneeled beside the man, calculating how much strength they would need to move him.
-The last time Boyd had gotten so foxed he couldn’t walk it had taken Lachlan, Gregor, and Kieran to put him to bed.
-Three of her brothers may very well equal four servants.
+She kneeled beside him.
+How much strength would it take to move him?
+The last time Boyd had gotten so foxed he couldn’t drag one foot before the other it had taken Lachlan, Gregor, and Kieran to put him to bed.
+Three of her brothers may very well equal four or five servants.